 automated backup system.]

-While this was all going on, I photographed my studio by night (pics soon), hearing a gorgeous Nick Drake compilation Way To Blue.
+While this was all going on, I photographed my studio by night, hearing a gorgeous Nick Drake compilation called Way To Blue.
 After many hours of filing, I eventually slept at dawn, contented after a very productive day.